-Missouri has a current jail population of around 11,000 and a state prison population of about 32,000.
+MO has a current jail population of around 11,000 and a state prison population of about 32,000.
 They also have 1000 youths in detention centers around the state.
-56% of Missouri inmates are Black, 12% are White, and the remainder is split 50/50 amongst Hispanic and Native American descent.
-Missouri is responsible for 47,000 inmates currently on probation and another 18,000 on parole.
-The Missouri Department of Corrections believes in health and wellbeing for its citizens and prisoners.
+56% of MO inmates are Black, 12% are White, and the remainder is split 50/50 amongst Hispanic and Native American descent.
+The state is responsible for 47,000 inmates currently on probation and another 18,000 on parole.
+The state Department of Corrections believes in health and wellbeing for its citizens and prisoners.
 To promote safety, they offer inmates a variety of educational programs and job training.
 They even provide substance abuse help if needed.

 Table of Contents

 What are Missouri Jail Records?

 Missouri Jail inmate search records are the forms and documentation that are filled out and filed pertaining to an inmate in the state prison system.
 Starting with the RAP sheet and every event that occurs afterward, the state Department of Corrections documents every action they take with a new prisoner.
 When someone is moved from jail to prison or receives visitors, it is noted in the file.
 Everything else that happens during their entire stay is also updated in Missouri inmate search record.
 Jail records are kept up daily.

 The state’s Department of Corrections website has an excellent offender search tool where you can find someone incarcerated in the state.
 You can enter either their DOC number or their first and last names.
 You will see a list of search results and can click on each one to look at the details.
 The details show current mug shot, their location, address, the officer assigned to them, their sentences and offenses, any aliases they use, name, race, gender, date of birth, and a physical description including weight and height.
 You may also use Missouri prison inmate search online to search for someone incarcerated in MS.